-Fear of missing out in machine learning and data science?
-Learning numpy now is a great first step into the field of machine learning and data science.
+Fear of missing out on machine learning and data science?
+Learning NumPy now is a great first step into the field of machine learning and data science.
 In machine learning, crucial algorithms and data structures rely on matrix computations.
 What are matrices?
-In numpy, they are nothing but arrays with homogeneous data of the same type – for example – float values.
+In NumPy, they are arrays with homogeneous data of the same type – for example – float values.

 Compare this to the scikit-learn library that directly addresses machine learning:

-But numpy is not only important for machine learning and data science.
-More conservative areas are relying on numpy, too.
-People use numpy in maths, electrical engineering, high-performance computing, simulations, and many more areas.
+But NumPy is not only important for machine learning and data science.
+More conservative areas are relying on it, too.
+People use NumPy in maths, electrical engineering, high-performance computing, simulations, and many more areas.

 import numpy as np import matplotlib.pyplot as plt # evenly distributed data between 0 and 1 x = np.arange(0., 1., 0.1) # xkcd-styled plot plt.xkcd() # linear, quadratic, and cubic plots plt.plot(x, x, 'v-', x, x**2, 'x-', x, x**3, 'o-') plt.savefig("functions.jpg") plt.show()

-Wherever you go in Python, numpy is already there!
+Wherever you go in data science with Python, NumPy is already there!

-In any case, numpy will help you understand more advanced libraries.
-To be frank, I had problems finding limitations of numpy.
+In any case, NumPy will help you understand more advanced libraries.
+To be frank, I had problems finding limitations of NumPy.
 Search the web – you won’t find many people complaining about numpy.
-Here is what my Google search revealed:
+Here is what my Google search revealed—pardon my French:

-Numpy is all about manipulating numpy arrays.
-By learning numpy, you will also learn and refresh your linear algebra skills from school.
-Only if you have very little knowledge about linear algebra, you should work through a quick tutorial before diving into the numpy library.
+NumPy is all about manipulating arrays.
+By learning NumPy, you will also learn and refresh your linear algebra skills from school.
+Only if you have very little knowledge about linear algebra, you should work through a quick tutorial before diving into the NumPy library.
 It’s always better to learn the concepts first and the tools later.
-Numpy is only a specific tool that implements the concepts of linear algebra.
+NumPy is only a specific tool that implements the concepts of linear algebra.

 Watch this awesome tutorial from Khan Academy.
 It will give you a quickstart into linear algebra and matrix operations.